PraveenAkunuru/spark_pubsub_connector/README.md

 # Spark Pub/Sub Connector (Native Rust/Arrow)

 > [!WARNING]
-> **EXPERIMENTAL**: This project is currently in active development (Phase 5.6).
-APIs, configuration options, and internal architecture are subject to breaking changes.
-This connector is **not yet recommended for production usage**.
+> **STABLE DEVELOPMENT**: This project has completed its core refactoring and code review (Phase 6.0).
+APIs are stable, but comprehensive production soak testing is still in progress.

 A high-performance, native Google Cloud Pub/Sub connector for Apache Spark (Structured Streaming), leveraging **Rust** and **Apache Arrow** for zero-copy data transfer and gRPC efficiency.